liathoffman/old-yaronwittenstein/posts/svm.md

 Since we're in the blockchain world, we need to be able to do sync starting from a given snapshot.
 Hence the contract storage is too, snapshot-oriented.
 It means that when we do operations on it, we do them with an explicit context.
 We call that context/snapshot the `contract state`.
 That state is derived from its underlying data, deterministically of course.
-More on that later.
+More on in the continuation of this article.

 The `contract storage` abstractions can be viewed hierarchically, when `kv` being the most low-level abstraction and `page slice cache` the most high-level abstraction.